Code-Institute-Submissions/gameshow-m1/README.md

 #### Features implemented

 ##### Responsive navigation section
 * The navigation displays both the site name (when clicked brings you back to the landing page) and the other site pages that the user can browse.
-For mobile design, the site pages collapse into a burger icon by using Bootstrap’s JavaScript, enabling the user to toggle on mobile devices.
+For mobile design, the site pages collapse into a burger icon by using Bootstrap’s JavaScript, enabling the user to toggle on mobile devices
 * The navigation displays a “call to action” for the user to allow them to recommend a game on a multi-choice gaming platform
 * A state change is implemented on the site as they navigate through it through the use of “active” sheet